Joyful Dressing: A Four-Piece Collection to Mix and Match

 Last summer was the first time I started to feel comfortable wearing shorts, and I found that the key was to make them in a longer length and with all the details I love in a pair of trousers.
 I previously made a pair of black linen Riva Shorts by Fabrics-Store.com and wore them to death last summer.
 So I thought a brown pair would be the perfect addition to this collection.
 I ordered what I thought was a brown linen fabric (spoiler alert, it turned out to be a mostly cotton fabric with some synthetics blended into it…) and got to work on making a slightly modified pair of Riva shorts.
 The results are the comfiest pair of shorts I own that still look tailored and vintage.

 Looking at the whole collection, I’m incredibly pleased with everything.
 It feels very “me”, and that’s always my biggest criteria for creating pieces that spark joy.
 I have a feeling I’ll be living in these pieces for the remaining warmer months, and even into the autumn and winter.
 The embroidered Olya is one of the most time-consuming and special pieces I created in my sewing adventures, so I hope you love it as much as I do. 🙂

-Editor’s note: Find out more about Nisan’s hand-finishing and hand-embroidering techniques for her statement shirt from her collection for the 2023 Threads Digital Ambassadors’ Joyful Dressing Challenge.
+Editor’s note: The Threads audience voted Nisan’s collection their favorite entry in the 2023 Threads Digital Ambassadors’ Joyful Dressing Challenge.
+Find out more about her hand-finishing and hand-embroidering techniques for the statement shirt from her collection.
 She details those techniques in her second installment.
 You can also see what her three challengers created.
-Then vote for your favorite.

 Photos: Nisan Aktürk, except where noted.